jabirk-spektra/Automate-document-processing-using-Microsoft-Foundry/lab_instructions/lab2.md

    ![chat-session-two](images/P2T3S5.png)

-1. In the **Setup** pane, scroll down to **Parameters** and expand it, experiment with different settings to observe how they affect the model's behavior.
+1. In the **Setup** pane, scroll down to **Parameters** and expand it.
+Experiment with different settings to observe how they affect the model's behavior.

     ![Alt text](images/t3s6.png)